wonderseen/SubNet-One-Shot-Learning-for-Image-Classification/README.md

 # Classify Your Dataset
 1. Modify ReadData.py to fit your dataset
 2. Modify the input shape to match your image dimension
-3. Warn that do not the output prediction's shape
+3. Warn that do not change the output prediction's shape
 4. Run 'train_gray.py' to start the training process.
-5. Mark RGB_net.train() as comment out, uncomment RGB_net.test_single_threshold() and rerun 'train_gray.py' to start the test process.
+5. Mark GRAY_net.train() as comment, uncomment RGB_net.test_single_threshold() and rerun 'train_gray.py' to start the test process.

 # Contact
 Feel free to share your doubts with me.